genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/01_hardware-and-software.md

  ![](/img/set-me-up.png)

  6. At the bottom of the window is a code snippet of 5 lines (highlighted in the picture above.
 This includes an encrypted version of your password (which we have blocked in thie picture).
-Copy this and paste it into the empty.npmrc file you created earlier.
+Copy this and paste it into the empty **.npmrc** file you created earlier.

 7. In the file, replace `<SCOPE>` with `genesislcap`, so that the line reads:
 `@genesislcap:registry=http://genesisglobal.jfrog.io/artifactory/api/npm/npm/`

 8. Save the file and open a terminal under the directory path `.npmrc` file and type:
 `npm info @genesislcap/foundation-ui`.
-If set-up was successful, you should see a response like this:
+If the set-up was successful, you should see a response like this:

 ```shell
 @genesislcap/foundation-ui@5.0.1 | UNLICENSED | deps: 13 | versions: 306